ArshamEbr/Muxless-GPU-Passthrough/README.md

 now we can continue to the next part!

 # 6. Adding the Extracted Vbios.rom file to VM's OVMF!:
+### Special Thanks to my friend Celes Renata For helping me on this part! :)

 Note: Based on some reports, UEFI firmware should NEVER be moved once built!!!

 A. go somewhere to permanently place the files i'd recommand '/opt' so lets do it: